-Adam and Eve are the first humans God created and they are the first people mentioned in the Bible.
-Readers know the pair as the first man and woman, and as the first to rebel against God, which they did in the Garden of Eden.
-Did Adam and Eve go to hell for their offense, or did God extend them grace and allow them to go to heaven when they died?
+Adam and Eve are the first humans God created.
+Readers know the pair as the first man and woman, and as the first people to rebel against God, which they did in the Garden of Eden.
+Did Adam and Eve go to hell for their offense, or did God give them grace and allow them to go to heaven when they died?

-The Bible doesn’t clearly say if Adam and Eve went to heaven or hell.
-Most scholars plead ignorance when asked the question, but a few believe they went to heaven.
-In the latter perspective, Adam and Eve’s rebellion was willful, horrendous, and tragic, but God’s mercy and grace were more powerful.
+The Bible doesn’t explicitly say if Adam and Eve went to heaven or hell.
+Most scholars plead ignorance when asked the question, but a few believe the first couple went to heaven.
+In this view, Adam and Eve’s rebellion was willful, horrendous, and tragic, but God’s mercy and grace were more powerful.

 What are the common arguments people make for why Adam and Eve went to heaven when they died?
 What are some examples of people who believe they went to heaven?
 Keep reading to learn the answers to these questions and more.